-Table (2) summarizes the welfare trade-offs under each equilibrium type in the low state, conditional on a given value of (θ_2^l) .
-At low q, the system is in the Fair Pricing Equilibrium region, as shown in the first column of Table (2).
-As q increases the system transitions into the fire-sale regions, as shown in the second, third, and fourth columns of Table (2).
+Table (1) summarizes the welfare trade-offs under each equilibrium type in the low state, conditional on a given value of (θ^l) .
+At low q, the system is in the Fair Pricing region, as shown in the first column of Table (1).
+As q increases the system transitions into the Fire Sale regions, as shown in the second, third, and fourth columns of Table (1).

-As elaborated in Table 2 (bottom row), it is only in the Liquidity Crunch Equilibrium that there exists a trade-off between Date 0 surplus and Date 1 surplus.
-We show that under a reasonable condition (to be discussed shortly), S{Total} is decreasing with q in the Liquidity Crunch Equilibrium Region as well.
-Furthermore, since the expected total surplus (S{Total}) is invariant to q in the Credit

-Crunch Equilibrium region, it follows that the optimal q is always at the boundary of the curve demarcating the Fair Pricing Equilibrium region and the Fire Sale Equilibrium regions (i.e., $q^{opt} = \overline{q}$, see Figure 4).
+As elaborated in Table 1 (bottom row), it is only in the Liquidity Crunch region that there exists a trade-off between Date 0 surplus and Date 1 surplus.
+We show that under a reasonable condition (to be discussed shortly), S{Total} is decreasing with q in the Liquidity Crunch region as well.
+Furthermore, since the expected total surplus (S{Total}) is invariant to q in the Credit Crunch region, it follows that the optimal q is always at the boundary of the curve demarcating the Fair Pricing region and the Fire Sale regions (i.e., $q^{opt} = \bar{q}$, see Figure 4).